numbas/unicode-math-normalization/README.md

 I omitted most symbols relating to operations that are very unlikely to be used in an undergraduate maths course.

 The function names for mappings were sometimes chosen arbitrarily - there might be standard names for these in some computer algebra systems.

+If you have a character that is not dealt with by any of the mapping files or by the advice in the notebook, then you can:

+* add it to one of the mapping files, if appropriate
+* [create an issue here](https://github.com/numbas/unicode-math-normalization/issues) to tell me about it, and I'll work out how to deal with it.

 If you use these mappings, please tell me!